 The Kahn Lab seeks a postdoctoral scientist to perform research in close collaboration with Dr. Alan Jasanoff at MIT using novel genetically engineered MRI probes to study brain-wide neural circuit function during goal-directed behavior in awake behaving mice.
 The Kahn Lab is broadly interested in the neural mechanisms of learning and memory; the lab uses a state-of-the-art platform for behaving mouse fMRI, electrophysiology, behavioral tracking, and computational modeling to study how neural populations across different sensory and memory systems encode, decode, and process information in the service of decision-making and learning.

 The applicant should ideally have expertise performing in vivo electrophysiology and/or imaging to track the activity of populations of neurons during behavior.
-Experience with head-fixed behaving animals is required.
-Strong computational skills, including programming in MATLAB or Python, as well as superior motivation, drive and demonstrated aptitude for carrying out independent research are highly desirable qualifications.
+Strong computational skills, including programming in MATLAB or Python, as well as superior motivation, drive, and demonstrated aptitude for carrying out independent research are highly desirable qualifications.

 PhD or doctorate in neuroscience or related STEM field.